ChrisMcPherson/fink-security/edge_data_collection/image_motion_capture/README.md

 ## Edge Motion Detection
-Capture frames where motion was detected from an edge data collector (tested on a Raspberry Pi) and send them to a Kafka queue for further processing.
+Capture frames on an edge data collector (tested on a Raspberry Pi) and, where motion was detected, upload them to a Kafka queue for further processing.

 Install libraries with:
 ```sh